H20Zhang/Crystal/README.md

 ##	README
-This project is an implemetation of the method described in "Subgraph matching: on compression and computation" published in VLDB2018.
+This project is an implemetation of the method described in **Subgraph matching: on compression and computation** published in VLDB2018.
 This implementaion is for testing only, as some tricks were used when implementing the intersection which is not described in detail in the paper.